AguaClara/String-Digester/Summer_2019/Distribution_Designs/basin_with_holes.md

 Therefore for 20.0 mL the water height is 20.0 cm^3/34.934 cm^2 = 0.573 cm and for 15.0 mL the water height is 15.0 cm^3/34.934 cm^2 = 0.429 cm

-If you had 300 strings, you would need approximpately 11.5 cm of water
+If you had 300 strings, you would need approximately 11.5 cm of water

 ### Experimental Errors
 - strings are at slightly different angles